You can find out the appropriate wood burner size in kilowatts by:

-- If your room needs a wood burner between 7-9 KW then you need a small wood burning stove.
+- If your room needs a wood burner between 7-9 KW then you need a medium wood burning stove.

-- If your room needs a wood burner between 10-15 KW then you need a small wood burning stove.
+- If your room needs a wood burner between 10-15 KW then you need a large wood burning stove.

 - Using our calculator, you can take into account how well insulated your house is.